Jakeii/svelte-popdown/README.md

 # Svelte Popdown

-Ultra minimal popover/content component
+Ultra minimal popover/dropdown component

-Generate a popover/content in the body element so it's above all other elements, but positioned next to another element (like the element where it was triggered), powered by `svelte-portal`, inspired by `ember-basic-content`.
+Generate a popover/dropdown in the body element so it's above all other elements, but positioned next to another element (like the element where it was triggered), powered by `svelte-portal`, inspired by `ember-basic-dropdown`.

 This purely does the positioning logic, no styling, no opening/closing logic, see example below on how to do that.